Grand Junction, Hampstead and Briens Road Intersection Upgrade

 About the project

-The Australian and South Australian Governments are jointly funding the $19 million upgrade of the Grand Junction, Hampstead and Briens Road Intersection.
+The Australian and South Australian Governments jointly funded the $19 million upgrade of the Grand Junction, Hampstead and Briens Road Intersection.
+The upgrade is expected to support approximately 15 full-time equivalent jobs per year, over the life of the project.

 Grand Junction Road and Hampstead Road are key to freight movement and the existing single right turn lane at the intersection causes problems due to the slow acceleration of heavy vehicles.
 There is a need for additional capacity on all approaches to the intersection to allow for this movement by duplicating the existing right turn lane.